IMPACT Foundation

 Overview

 IMPACT Foundation (charity number 290992) was established in 1985 by Sir John Wilson, a respected disability prevention campaigner, alongside his wife Lady Wilson and daughter Claire Hicks.
-The organization emerged during the UN Decade of Disabled Persons (1983-1992) with the ambitious vision of “nothing less than an end to needless disability.”
+The organisation emerged during the UN Decade of Disabled Persons (1983-1992) with the ambitious vision of “nothing less than an end to needless disability.”

-IMPACT's distinctive approach emphasizes local leadership: “IMPACT believes that local people are best placed to know what needs to be done in their own communities and how to do it in an appropriate and cost effective way.
+IMPACT's distinctive approach emphasises local leadership: “IMPACT believes that local people are best placed to know what needs to be done in their own communities and how to do it in an appropriate and cost effective way.
 We do not employ expatriate staff.”
 This model reduces costs while empowering communities to address their own healthcare needs sustainably.

 Funding Priorities

-Partner Organizations
+Partner Organisations

 Asia: